AFCON 2025: No More Delays in Super Eagles’ Bonuses, Says Uzoka-Anite

 She further assured: “The final transfers to players’ domiciliary accounts are in flight and should reflect today or tomorrow,” adding that government’s priority remained players’ welfare.

-“Our focus is to support the team as they push towards bringing the AFCON trophy home,” the minister stressed.
+“Our focus is to support the team as they push toward bringing the AFCON trophy home,” the minister stressed.